COINS Auto-Section BoxWin64, English

 Deployments and Administrative Installations

-- You can make this process even more fluid by dragging the Auto-Section Box panel off the ribbon and keep it floating in an area where it is easy to access – either on the Autodesk® Revit® interface or on second screen.
+- You can make this process even more fluid by dragging the Auto-Section Box panel off the ribbon and keep it floating in an area where it is easy to access – either on the Revit interface or on the second screen.

-- For linked elements, first pick the linked model.
+- For linked elements, first, pick the linked model.
 Then when prompted, pick the linked elements.
 These linked elements can be across multiple linked files.
-This functionality does not work in Revit 2013.

 - Pick a crop region or section/callout line to create a section box that is aligned to the referenced view.
 If you choose a plan view, the depth of the section is determined from the View Range settings.
 To pick a crop region, "Hide Crop Region" must be turned off on the Revit view control bar.
 This only works if just the one crop region or section/callout line is selected - if other elements are selected the software will create a section box around all the elements.

 - Pick grid lines and/or level lines to create even more powerful sections.
 Pick one grid or level line to create a thin section around that line.
 Pick parallel grid or level lines to create a section between them.
 Pick intersecting grid and level lines to create a section between all the intersection points.
 When picking grid lines in a plan view, the view range (clip to view depth) will be used for the section depth.